The ultimate Kiteboarding Guide A-Z

 This is an essential skill to have when you are caught in off-shore winds or have a punctured kite.

-We want you to keep going in your kiteboarding journey so we have put together a section for you to advance your skills and join a community of thousands of other learning kitesurfing just like you.
-In this section, you will also find Links to Forums, Podcast, Blogs and the best wind forecast.
+All of us at Perukite want you to keep going in your kiteboarding journey.
+So, we have put together some inspiration for you to advance your kitesurfing skills.
+Check out these helpful websites to join a community of thousands of others learning to kiteboard just like you.
+In this section of the kiteboarding guide you will find tricktionary videos, forums, podcast, blogs and the best wind forecast to use.

-Join in on discussions happening all around the world on the largest Kiteforum, created by Pro Rider and Airstyle Master Toby Braeuer.
-Find the latest news, videos, events, and competition results.
+Join in on discussions happening all around the world on the largest Kiteforum.
+Created by Pro Rider and Airstyle Master Toby Braeuer.
+Find the latest kite news, videos, events, and competition results.

 The Kite Mag is the ultimate magazine for kiteboarders!
 Sharing only the best content out there, each issue is filled with juicy inspirational awesomeness!
 The Kite Mag is for everyone, first-timers, and even pros.

-When, Where, Kite is a great website to help you plan your next kitesurfing holiday.
+When, Where, Kite is a great website to help you plan your next kiteboarding holiday.
 Get familiar with the seasons and find out where the best places to kite and when.

 Wind guru gives great in-depth information such as wind strength, wind direction, swell, cloud cover temperature on an easy to read graph.